Software Development Career Paths

 And—just like a video game—there are paths within paths.

-Where you ultimately end up in your software development career will be determined by the particular paths you choose.
+Where you ultimately end up in your software development career will be determined by the particular paths you choose – such as becoming a software engineer from scratch.

 Choose the wrong path and you’ll end up a Kobold writing COBOL for the rest of your life.